Preservation Journal

 HISTORIC 1791

-LOG CHURCH
+ST. CHARLES BORROMEO LOG CHURCH

-A small group of volunteers and two local historians are rebuilding the 18th century vertical log Borromeo church on its original site in St. Charles, MO.
-This is the first time in 200 years that a French-style vertical log building has been constructed in this area – perhaps in all of North America.
-The reconstruction has been made possible by the private donations of individuals inspired by the early history of this old French village, the parishioners of the Borromeo Church, the City of St Charles, the Office of Mayor Patti York, the in-kind services of a long list of local companies, and the volunteer labor of a small dedicated crew.
+A small group of volunteers and two local historians have rebuilt the 18th century vertical log Borromeo church.
+Construction began in the summer of 2004 and was completed in January 2008.
+This was the first time in 200 years that a French-style vertical log building had been constructed in this area – perhaps in all of North America.
+The reconstruction was made possible by the private donations of individuals inspired by the early history of this old French village, the parishioners of the St. Charles Borromeo Church, the City of St. Charles, the Office of Mayor Patti York, private donors, the in-kind services of a long list of local companies, and the volunteer labor of a small dedicated crew.

 Several men of the Lewis and Clark Expedition attended mass in the original church on May 20, 1804.
-William Clark’ s May 20, 1804 journal entry reads, “ Send 20 men to Church today…to hear a Sermon to day delivered by Mr. ___ a romon Carthlick Priest.”
+William Clark’ s May 20, 1804 journal entry reads, Sent 20 men to Church today…to hear a Sermon to day delivered by Mr. ___ a romon Carthlick Priest.
 This was the last place of worship for the men leaving on the voyage and perhaps the first place of worship on their return.
-It is also the place where Americans like Daniel Boone, who moved into this Spanish territory before the Louisiana Purchase, took the oath of loyalty to the Spanish King and the Catholic Church.
+Although Captains Clark and Lewis did not attend mass, the French boatmen hired by the corps were Catholic and were undoubtly the men noted by Clark.
+One French boatman hired in St. Charles was Jean Baptiste La Jeunesse who returned with the expedition’s keelboat from the Mandan villages in early winter 1804.
+He and his wife Elizab ette Malbeuffe continued to live in St. Charles; Elizabette’s father was a cousin of Louis Blanchet and her mother was a Native American, perhaps Mandan.
+Baptiste died in May 1807 and was buried in the churchyard.

-Carolyn Whetzel, Project Coordinator
+Carolyn Whetzel Hanke, Project Coordinator

 Jesse Francis, Project Historian